ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 18, 2022: Ethereum Infinity Loops

+Can a smart contract jeopardize eth network with an infinite loop?
+Yes, and no
+The sender tells what is the maximum he can spend (startgas) and the fee per unit for that(gasprice).
+The upper bound is startgas \* gasprice.
+This incentivizes miners to execute the code.
+If code gets executed before the upper bound, the remaining ethers are added back to sender's account.
+If the gas is consumed before the execution was finished, the smart contract is halted.
+A sender can jeopardize the network but he must be willing to spend huge amount.

 #### Jan 17, 2022: Ethereum Smart Contract Languages

 Ethereum Smart Contracts are written in high level programming languages